Guest: Charles A. Ray, former U.S. ambassador to Cambodia and Zimbabwe and former deputy assistant secretary of defense.

-Watch or listen to this episode above, or on one of these platforms: YouTube, Spotify, Apple Podcasts.
+Watch or listen to the episode above, or on one of these platforms: YouTube, Spotify, Apple Podcasts.

 This is a public episode.
 If you would like to discuss this with other subscribers or get access to bonus episodes, visit